Fabora resources

 The legal basis

-What it does on the ground
+What it does on the floor

 Improvement versus prohibition

-How a prohibition notice differs from an improvement notice
+How it differs from an improvement notice

 Improvement notice